tanfwong/rfsoc_notes/_sources/ch1/workflow.md

 7. Deploy the host executable and FPGA bit-stream, if applicable, for testing, debugging, and verification.
-The usual sequence of testing build is to start from software emulation, then to hardware emulation, and finally to hardware.
+The usual sequence of testing build is to start from software emulation, then to hardware emulation, and finally to hardware. *Starting from Vitis v2024.2, the software emulation for the whole system (host application and PL kernels) is not supported.*

 * Note that steps 2-5 can be replaced, and often simplified, by generating all the components from an *Acceleration Example* in